SaiSindhuJannali/CodeSamples/Machine Learning/LogisticRegression/README.md

-# CodeSamples
+# CodeSamples - LOGISTIC REGRESSION

-This repository contains the code samples of all the projects that I have worked on.
-The individual files have a brief description about the code and it's purpose.
+This project classifies and predicts if a student got admitted or not based on different scores.

+To run this project, Open the LogisticRegression.ipynb using Jupyter and click on Run All